Patrik-gethub/English-for-designers-Patrik/case-study/case-study.md

 Our school project with 3 more colleagues was to make CD covers for Gregory Porter.
 It was a great experience.

+Each CD cover has a front and back side + one "quote page" which contains a quote that represents his album.
 Here are some of the CD covers we created:

 ## The first album is called Wolfcry: ##